weix21/EDClust/README.md

 which will automatically install both Julia and the required Julia packages if they are missing.

+If you want to setup Julia manually, you can download a generic binary from https://julialang.org/downloads/.
-If you want to use an existing Julia binary, make sure that julia is found in the path.
+Before using an existing Julia binary, make sure that julia is found in the path.
 Then you can do

 ```{r install, message=FALSE, warning=FALSE}
 julia <- setup_julia(path = "the folder that contains Julia binary")
 ```

-To setup Julia manually, you can download a generic binary from https://julialang.org/downloads/.
 For more information about Julia setup, please see the julia_setup() function from [JuliaCall](https://github.com/Non-Contradiction/JuliaCall) package, which provides an R interface to Julia.